 Newtown Pupil Services is an extensive department that is at the core of student support.
-Our staff provide a multitude of services such as health services, social work, school counseling, and school psychology.
+Our staff provide a multitude of services such as speech and language therapy, occupational therapy, physical therapy, behavioral therapy, health services, social work, school counseling, school psychology, special education and gifted and talented.